jacques-artale/code-vis/README.md

 - ❌ Classes

 ## Visual - supported features
+- ✅ See which instruction is currently executing
-- ✅ View variable values
+- ✅ View variables and their values
 - ✅ View arrays (1D & 2D)
+- ✅ View scopes
 - ✅ View output from console
 - ✅ View AST